llm-operator/docs/docs/source/playground.rst

 There are mainly three ways to interact with the LLM service.

 The first option is to use the CLI.
-Here are examle commands:
+Here are example commands:

 .. code-block:: console